Quench Spectroscopy for Dissipative and (Non)-Hermitian Quantum Lattice Models: Dissipative quench dynamics of the Bose-Hubbard chain induced by local two-body losses

 The latter is plotted on Fig.~\ref{fig_g2_double_quench} and we clearly see the effect of each quench individually.
-The quench on $U$ gives rise to a twofold linear structure characterised by a correlation edge (CE) propagating ballistically at twice the maximal group velocity.
-The second structure consists in a series of local maxima and minima spreading also ballistically in the vicinity of the CE at twice the phase velocity evaluated at the quasimomentum for which the group velocity is maximal.
-This is reminiscent of the behaviour of $G_2$ for a sudden global quench on the interaction strength $U$ for the isolated BH chain confined in the SF phase.
+The quench on $U$ gives rise to a twofold linear structure characterized by a correlation edge (CE) propagating ballistically at twice the maximal group velocity.
+The second structure consists in a series of local maxima and minima spreading also ballistically in the vicinity of the CE at twice the phase velocity evaluated at the quasi-momentum for which the group velocity is maximal.
+This is reminiscent of the behavior of $G_2$ for a sudden global quench on the interaction strength $U$ for the isolated BH chain confined in the SF-mean-field regime.
 We can thus deduced from the previous findings that the algebraic decay in time of $G_2$, thus independent on the lattice site index $R$, corresponds to the signature of the quench on the dissipation strength $\gamma$.
 The latter effect is clearly visible in the background of Fig.~\ref{fig_g2_double_quench}.
-Similar statements are also valid for the $G_1$ ETCCF on Fig.~\ref{fig_g2_double_quench} where $G_1$ has the following expression since $\langle \hat{n}_0 \rangle_t$ is not a conserved quantity anymore (see Eq.~\eqref{G1_th}):
+Similar statements are also valid for the $G_1$ ETCCF as depicted on Fig.~\ref{fig_g2_double_quench} and having the following expression, see also Eq.~\eqref{G1_th}, where $G_k(0) = \langle \hat{n}_0 \rangle_t$ is no longer a conserved quantity: